AvramEnriquez/Wordle/README.md

 # Wordle
- Guess the word in 6 tries
+ Guess the word in 6 tries.

  This code makes use of ANSI escape code via Unix terminal to color code both a guess and keyboard output.
 May not work on Windows.